alohacocoa/HSG-R-Coding-Project/README.md

 # Code environment
 This code checks automatically whether you have installed the necessary packages, so there is no need to find and uncomment any `install.packages()` commands.
 Thus it should work out of the box for any environment.
-For
+A CSV lsit of all the packages used in this project together with their version number are included in this repository.
+The R version that was used for writing the app is 3.6.1.

 # App features
 After you successfully opened the app you will see the following: